Painter of the Bible

 Frequently asked questions

-Strozzi painted biblical scenes as a reflection of his devotion as a Capuchin friar.
-His works, such as the 'Pietà' and 'Saint Lawrence Distributing the Treasures of the Church,' illustrate his deep engagement with Christian themes and the spiritual narratives of the faith.
+Strozzi painted biblical scenes as a means of expressing his deep faith and devotion to Christ.
+His works, such as the "Pietà" and "Saint Lawrence Distributing the Treasures of the Church," reflect his desire to inspire viewers through the spiritual narratives of scripture.

 Further reading